bratergit/brazilstocks/README.md

 * [**CONTRIBUTING.md**](CONTRIBUTING.md) for contribution guidelines and setup.
 * [**CODE_OF_CONDUCT.md**](CODE_OF_CONDUCT.md) for community standards.

+## 📝 License

+This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details.

 Check the [**Issues**](https://github.com/bratergit/stocks/issues) section for tasks labeled **`hacktoberfest`** and **`good first issue`**.